cmer/solargraph-rails-init/README.md

 # solargraph-rails-init

-A simple script to configure Solargraph to work with Rails that acts as a shortcut to the following commands:
+A simple script that configures Solargraph to work with Rails.
+It acts as a shortcut to the following commands:

 ```bash
 gem install solargraph